alexisbellido/salt-django-stack/README.rst

   'database':
     - zinibu.postgresql

+If some states are running in the same server they all should be under the same minion id in top.sls.

 See http://docs.saltstack.com/en/latest/ref/states/top.html

 To make testing easier, run commands locally with salt-call, this way you don't need a target and can use just one server.
 This means a command like: